 Criterion provides training and research to equip people of the church and the churches themselves to discover God’s economy and bring their distinctive faith perspectives to tables where the economy is being reinvented to work for all.

 Criterion has also initiated an ongoing collaboration with seminaries, the institutions charged with training leaders and furthering theological research on behalf of the church.
 Together we are building a catalog of resources at the intersection of theology and the economy.

-The best way for congregations to get involved in discovering God’s economy is through the 1K Churches Bible study.
-The name comes from the goal to involved one thousand (1K) congregations of all denominations in this grassroots movement.
-The study connects economic issues to our faith and leads the congregation to making a small loan to a small business in their community which is addressing a social issue they care about.
+The best way for congregations to get involved in discovering God’s economy is through the 1K Churches Bible study, which connects economic issues to our faith and leads the congregation to making a small loan to a small business in their community.
 This simple action and the groups’ ongoing theological reflection benefits a local business and the community, while it forges new relationships beyond the congregation and encourages members to see all their relationships, including their economic relationships, through the lens of faith.

 Pathway Implementation Guides and Related Resources